ssbaraskar99/Auto-Brightness/README.md

 - **Anyone can use this app, for personal use for free.**
 - **Don't modify code.**
 - **Don't sell this app.**
 - **Poppins font used, it's free to use.
-It comes under Open Font License**
+It comes under Open Font License.**